adamdjbrett/outcome/content/canopy/essay2/johnson-v-mintosh-wi-parata-v-bishop-of-wellington-and-the-legacy-of-the-doctrine-of-discovery-in-aotearoa-new-zealand.md

    orchid: "https://orcid.org/0009-0004-6725-8425"
    about: "Tina Ngata is a Ngati Porou author, advocating for environmental, Indigenous, and human rights.
 Her background is in holistic approaches to public health, including oranga taiao (environmental wellbeing) and oranga whanau (collective wellbeing)."
    information:
-    - text: "Tina Ngata is a Ngati Porou author, advocating for environmental, Indigenous, and human rights.
-Her background is in holistic approaches to public health, including oranga taiao (environmental wellbeing) and oranga whanau (collective wellbeing)."
     - text: "Since 2019, Tina has been developing models of wellbeing and protection, founding the award-winning Manaaki Matakaoa program that uses community-centered, flaxroots oranga services to build a community-based health infrastructure."
    social:
     - icon: "fa-brands fa-google-scholar"